Improving Our Service

 You said: Respondents agreed that operational staff could benefit from training on customer consultation practices.

 We did: We are sorry to say that we have not been able to give customer consultation the attention that it deserves this year, due to the challenging circumstances – but we are planning to deliver training for Customer Partners and other staff on customer consultation practices in time for next year.
 Customer engagement will also be embedded into the new staff induction programme.

 You said: Respondents would expect to be consulted (or at the very least informed) about changes which affect their estates through a range of channels.
 They expect consultation processes to be fair, reasonable and accessible.

 We did: We’ll be holding meetings with customers to discuss their preferences and to explain why service charges are going up or down.
 We’ll be making use of videoconferencing platforms like Zoom to encourage participation from customers where face-to-face meetings are not possible.
-We’ve already had some success with this on leasehold schemes.

 You said: Respondents who take part in surveys would expect to be kept informed about results, decisions made on the basis of feedback and progress on any actions taken.